mikecurtis1/PitchSetPHP/README.md

 # PitchSet

-A PHP application to generate musical pitch sets such as chords, scales, tetrachords, etc. A PitchSet object takes a base pitch along with a series of interval sizes defined in pitch_set_intervals.json and identified by a keyword then returns a ToneSet of pitches.
+A PHP application to generate musical pitch sets such as chords and scales.
+A PitchSet object takes a base pitch along with a series of interval sizes - defined in pitch_set_intervals.json and identified by a keyword - then returns a ToneSet of pitches.
 PitchSet extends the Interval class which is responsible for taking a single pitch along with an interval size to return a pitch matching the interval size.
 Pitches are encoded using American Standard Pitch Notation (ASPN).

 ## Classes and method examples